Jason Voorhees was dead.

 Kate looked up from the map she'd been studying and smiled.
 "You know, you look ridiculous."

 "Not yet," Abe said.
-"But I think you'll cave eventually."

-"We'll see," said Kate.
-"And second, you're the one going into the field.
+"Not at all.
+And second, you're the one going into the field.
 I'm going to be safe and sound in the town library."

-"Fair enough," Abe agreed.
+"If you say so," said Abe.
 He gestured toward the map.
 "What's that?"